Students in Rome

 • In the fall and spring, tuition, room, and board costs are the same in Rome as they are on our main campus, and scholarships and financial aid awards still apply.
 All you need to do is cover a program fee for academic excursions, buy your plane ticket, and go!

 What are you waiting for?
 It's time to sign up for a semester or a month in Rome.
 Let's go!
-Or, as the Italians would say, “Andiamo!”
+Or, as they say in Italian, “Andiamo!”

 In the classroom, you'll be invited into an engaging environment that pays particular attention to the way the lessons of history, the great achievements of human reason, and the light of Divine revelation allows us to see more clearly how we might respond to the pressing questions facing humanity today.

-But the classroom is only the beginning.
-When in Rome, the ideas and ideals introduced in class are brought to life outside the classroom in an encounter with the world of the Italian people and culture.
-It's this encounter, so different from any other experience, that offers the context for students to examine their own hearts and minds, so they might hear with greater clarity their own calling in life.
+However, the classroom is only the beginning.
+While in Rome, the ideas and ideals introduced in class are brought to life outside the classroom in an encounter with the global Church, not to mention the world of the Italian people and culture.
+It's this encounter, so different from any other experience, that offers the context for students to examine their own hearts and minds so they might hear with greater clarity their own calling in life.

 Where is the campus located?